apertureless/vue-chartjs/docs/guide/README.md

 ### Troubleshooting

-The reactivity system at it's current state is not **robust**.
-You will run into several problems with it, because there are many use-cases and ways to pass in your data.
+The reactivity system at its current state is not **robust**.
+You will run into several problems with it because there are many use-cases and ways to pass in your data.

 #### Options